IBMPredictiveAnalytics/TWCo_Historical_Airport/README.md

 # Notes
-1. Because of Modeler issues, "lat" can't show in dailog.
-2. All input type(lat, long, startdate, enddate) should be string.
-3. All input column name shouldn't contain space.
+1. All input types should meet the specifications.
+Latitude, Longitude should be in signed numbers, Start Date and End Date columns should be in a date field.
+3. Input columns can now include spaces.

 # Reference
 [The Weather Company](http://www.theweathercompany.com/)